Business Intelligence

 Based on these common limitations, let's explore Power BI alternatives that address these pain points and cater to different team sizes, tech stacks, and analytics needs.

-Lumi AI is built for enterprise teams that want faster and more reliable analytics.
+Lumi AI is built for enterprise teams that want a holistic enterprise business intelligence platform.
 It lets users ask questions in plain language and returns accurate answers drawn directly from company data.
 What makes Lumi stand out as a Power BI alternative is how flexible it is to ask questions and get answers instead of being locked into rigid dashboards.
 Lumi generates the SQL or Python needed to answer a question and runs it inside your secure environment.
 It also shows every step involved so analysts can review and validate the logic before sharing results.
-This approach removes the “black box” feeling that users sometimes experience in traditional BI tools and helps leaders trust the insights they act on.
+This approach removes the "black box" feeling that users sometimes experience in traditional BI tools and helps leaders trust the insights they act on.

 Best features of Lumi AI

-- Advanced Context Management: Lumi automatically understands user intent, business rules, and organizational context to deliver accurate answers.
-The knowledge base stores field definitions, table relationships & context, along with business details, KPIs, or Aliases so that insights reflect the true business meaning.
+• Advanced Context Management: Lumi automatically understands user intent, business rules, and organizational context to deliver accurate answers.
+The knowledge base stores field definitions, table relationships and context, along with business details, KPIs, or aliases so that insights reflect the true business meaning.
 This ensures precision, consistency, and high trust in all results.

 Limitations of Lumi AI